 3.2 Dark Humor in Southern Gothic

-Southern Gothic literature contains stories that combine both the humorous and the horrific elements to explain and expose the deep-seated social turmoil of South America.
+Southern Gothic novels contains stories that combine both the humorous and the horrific elements to explain and expose the deep-seated social turmoil of South America.

 3.3 Transgressive Desires

 The characters , sometimes, transgress their conventionally passive role and forbidden boundaries to test the potentials of their identity and sexuality outside the law.
 Moreover, they find gratification in these transgressions.

 3.4 Settings in Southern Gothic

 The setting of most of the Southern Gothic novels is the South.
 The writers mostly set their stories either on a plantation or some old slave quarters.
 Some of their stories also take place in the broken-down small towns in Tennessee, Mississippi, Louisiana or Georgia.

 The presence of supernatural elements in the writings of the South is not merely to create the atmosphere of fear and terror.
 However, the writers use the supernatural elements to highlight the social and cultural issues.
 Here, the reader crosses paths with the ghosts of slaves that reveal the dark past or hidden secrets of the region.

 Violence and crime have been a big part of Southern society for a long time.
 The writers deal with a period in the South’s history where violence and crime were particularly prevalent.

 A sense of moral and physical decay, especially decaying buildings and plantation homes, as well as the acknowledgement of death as another character is always there.